Creating lifelong learning opportunities for everyone

 Our Approach to Reading Schemes

 At Old Stratford Primary School, children are encouraged to read at home every day.
 In Foundation Stage, children begin by taking home wordless books, to allow them to spend time talking to a parent about the book, without being constrained by the necessity to read words.
 Once children have a good understanding of how books work and have gained some phonics knowledge, they begin to read books containing simple words which can be blended or sounded out.
 The reading books are colour banded and, as children become more confident and able readers, they will take home books from different colour bands.
-The books in the first few colour bands are primarily phonics based, allowing children to apply their phonics knowledge.
-Once children become fluent readers, a range of books is provided to allow children to engage in more lengthy discussions about the content of the book.
+The books are phonics based books that are linked directly to the sounds that the children are learning in class.
+Once children become fluent readers, a range of books are provided to allow children to engage in more lengthy discussions about the content of the book.

 We adopt an approach to science which aims to stimulate and excite the children’s natural curiosity about the world around them.
 Through practical activities and investigations, children are taught to plan, hypothesise and predict; design and carry out their own investigations; interpret results and draw conclusions; and communicate their findings to others using scientific vocabulary.
 Children are taught about life processes and living things, materials and their properties and physical processes (e.g. electrical circuits, facts about the Sun, Earth and Moon).
 Through work in these areas, children are taught about scientific enquiry, answering challenging questions which they attempt solve through experimentation and fair testing.